Health Insurance Literacy

 The research reframed the design surface.

-The brief turned those into six How Might We statements and four design-exploration areas — research-backed direction without prescribing the form.
-The methods comparison produced its own conclusion: AI-moderated interviews are a viable scale lever for attitudinal data, but probe quality still belongs to human moderators.
+The methods comparison produced its own conclusion: AI-moderated interviews are a viable scale lever for attitudinal data, but probe quality still lacks the nuance of human moderators.

 Areas for Design Exploration